Adversarial Robustness of Stabilized NeuralODEs Might be from Obfuscated Gradients: Gradient Masking Effect by Adaptive Stepsize

 \subsection{Robust Gradient (CW) and Gradient-Free (SPSA) Attacks}

-To further justify our reasoning above that the adversarial robustness of SOBlock and SONet is due to the gradient masking effect of DOPRI5, an adaptive stepsize numerical ODE solver, we further conduct experiments under two sorts of new attacks, CW attack that has robust gradients due to the use of hinge loss and SPSA attack that is a kind of gradient-free attack.
+To further justify our reasoning above that the adversarial robustness of SOBlock and SONet is due to the gradient masking effect of adaptive stepsize numerical ODE solvers, especially DOPRI5, we further conduct experiments under two sorts of new attacks, CW attack that has robust gradients due to the use of hinge loss and SPSA attack that is a kind of gradient-free attack.

 Table~\ref{table:neg-result} shows that in spite of the impressive robustness under PGD attacks, both SONet and SOBlock are vulnerable under CW$_\infty$ and SPSA attacks, while ResNet10 trained with TRADES still has relatively strong robustness.
 Particularly, under CW$_\infty$ attack, SOBlock (SONet) with 64 channels has $0\%$ ($11.20\%$) robust accuracy compared with ResNet10 in TRADES training at $39.77\%$ ($1/\lambda=6$); while under SPSA attack, SOBlock (SONet) of 64 channels has $11.68\%$ ($15.10\%$) robust accuracy compared with TRADES training at $69.97\%$ ($1/\lambda=1$).
-This provides a support of the gradient masking by DOPRI5, that fails to fool CW and SPSA attacks which are not as sensitive to gradients of cross entropy loss as PGD attacks.
+This provides a support of the gradient masking by DOPRI5, that fails to fool CW$_\infty$ and SPSA attacks which are not as sensitive to gradients of cross entropy loss as PGD attacks.
+Hence the gradient masking of adaptive stepsize gives us a false sense of adversarial robustness in PGD attacks.